 What Types of Toys Do Children Need Outside?

 Outdoor sensory play supplies do not require an enormous fenced-in backyard with three swings, monkey bars, and a slide.
-Instead, outdoor sensory play supplies need maybe 5-10 items you store in a container to keep on the fly for pouring, mixing, and transporting.
+Instead, outdoor sensory play supplies need only 5-10 items, stored in a container for on-the-fly pouring, mixing, and transporting.

 Children can use these items on the back porch or driveway.
-It is an “anything goes” type of bin that is incredible for child development and inquiry-based learning.
+It is an “anything goes” bin that is ideal for child development and inquiry-based learning.

-Once everyone is finished playing outside, we typically line everything up for the sun to dry it out.
+Once everyone is finished playing outside, we typically line everything up to let the sun dry it out.
 After dinner, we place our supplies back into the outdoor container and tuck them away.

 RELATED: First time at sensory play?
 Read this guide first.